HugoDF/spider/Algorithms/README.md

 ## Running

-For one Algorithm `python search.py ALG CON TERMS`
+For one Algorithm `python search.py ALG (PageRank) CON TERMS`

 For all Algorithms `python searchCompare.py CON TERMS`

 ALG = BM25F, Frequency, TF_IDF

+PagaRank = Optional, default as False.
+If 'PageRank' is included, results would be return based on the ranking of the pages in descending order.

 CON = OR, AND